Skip to main content

 How to move without breaking the current workflow

-1. 1.Install APXY alongside Proxyman — they can run on the same machine during evaluation.
+1. 1.Install APXY alongside Proxyman — both can run on the same machine during evaluation.

-2. 2.Use APXY first for workflows that touch CI, Linux, or AI coding agents.
+2. 2.Use APXY first for any workflow that runs headlessly in CI, Docker, or SSH.

-3. 3.Adopt APXY as the primary proxy for replay, diff, and cross-platform debugging.
+3. 3.Adopt APXY as the primary proxy for replay, diff, and agent-assisted debugging loops.

-4. 4.Keep Proxyman only if iOS device-specific interception remains a frequent need.
+4. 4.Keep Proxyman if iOS or Android device-specific interception remains a frequent daily need.

 Final decision lens